pddenhar/pddenhar.github.io/_posts/2019-12-30-recovering-bricked-precision-5510.md

 Oddly enough, the BIOS version never changed from version 1.12.0 even though I used the file for 1.7.0.
 Nonetheless, this was the only way I managed to even get any sign of life out of my laptop.
 I have seen many people with this problem on the web, so I hope my experience helps someone else recover their (very expensive) laptop.

+Since this issue seems to also apply to people with the XPS 15 9550 and other laptops, there's a chance that the above steps will also help them.